avo-hq/docs.avohq.io/docs/3.0/plugins.md

 ## Register the plugin

-The way we do it is throught an initializer.
+The way we do it is through an initializer.
 We mostly use the `engine.rb` file to register the plugin.

 ```ruby{8}
 module Avo